indimail/indimail-virtualdomains/.github/README-indimail.md

 # svc -r /service/qmail-smtpd.25
 ```

-One can also create a vfilter to deliver such email to the quarantine folder
+One can use [filterit](https://github.com/indimail/indimail-mta/wiki/filterit.1) in [dot-qmail](https://github.com/indimail/indimail-mta/wiki/dot-qmail.5) or create a vfilter using [vcfilter](https://github.com/indimail/indimail-mta/wiki/vcfilter.1) to create a vfilter, to deliver such email to the quarantine folder. <b>vcfilter</b> can be used only if you have <b>indimail-virtualdomains</b> installed.
+Examples for using both are shown below.

 ```
 /usr/bin/vcfilter -i -t virusFilter -c "Equals" -k "virus found" -f Quarantine -b 0 -h 28 prefilt@$1

+or in dot-qmail

+| filterit -xr -h X-QHPSI -k "clean" -c "Equals" -a Maildir -A ./Maildir/.Quarantine/ -d exit -D 0
 ```

 If you implement different method, than explained above, let me know.